-- Age — Diabetes is more common is middle-aged to senior dogs.
+- Age — Diabetes is more common in middle-aged to senior dogs.

 - Gender — Females are at higher risk for diabetes especially as they age.

 - Breed — Some breeds seem to experience a higher rate of developing diabetes than others.
-Breeds believed to be genetically predisposed include the miniature schnauzer, standard schnauzer, poodle, Australian terrier, spitz, Bichon Frise, Samoyed, and Keeshond.
+Breeds believed to be genetically predisposed include the Samoyed, Tibetan Terrier, and Cairn Terrier.

-- Other heath conditions — Cushing’s disease and pancreatitis can increase the risk of canine diabetes.
+- Other health conditions — Cushing’s disease and pancreatitis can increase the risk of canine diabetes.
 Pancreatitis is inflammation of the pancreas and pancreatic damage can impact insulin production.
-Cushing disease is also an endocrine disease and it causes the body to overproduce steroids internally, which can cause diabetes.
+Cushing disease is also an endocrine disease, and it causes the body to overproduce steroids internally, which can cause diabetes.

 Diabetes Mellitus - Principle of Treatment in Dogs.
 VCA Hospitals.